Canada's welcome mat

 The Conservative government also annoyed St Lucians and Vincentians when it imposed visa restrictions on them for the first time.

-the Canadian government did not give it an opportunity to address the concerns regarding the claims of unreliable travel documents allegedly held by some St Lucians.
+He said that the Canadian government did not give it an opportunity to address the concerns regarding the claims of unreliable travel documents allegedly held by some St Lucians.

 The unreliable documents claim is the reason Canada said it was imposing the travel restrictions on St Lucians and Vincentians.